 PD: NRC inspectors identified that a licensee procedure had undergone major revision and contained reference to another site procedure which had been cancelled prior to the date of the revision.

-Minor because: The issue was insignificant, in that the cancelled procedure was not required to provide information that was material to the successful completion of the specific work activity (i.e., the issue was administrative)
+Minor because: The issue was insignificant, in that the cancelled procedure was not required to provide information that was material to the successful completion of the specific work activity (i.e., the issue was administrative), or

-he procedure was not used to perform work, and therefore had no impact on SSCs.
+The procedure was not used to perform work, and therefore had no impact on SSCs.

 Not minor if: The issue was significant, in that the revised procedure relied on a cancelled procedure to provide information that was important to the successful completion of a work activity that affected an SSC (e.g., acceptance criteria for an inspection, guidance for technical evaluation of data, qualification criteria, etc.).